7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 13/exercise 5.md

 Debugging hell!

-Originally, I had the `restart_worker()` function handle the case when the pid of the killed worker is not found in the list of monitored pids, i.e if `lists:keyfind()` returns false, but I don't think that's possible: it would mean that the monitor received a `DOWN` message from a process it wasn't monitoring, so I eliminated that case.
+Originally, I had the `restart_worker()` function handle the case where the pid of the killed worker is not found in the list of monitored pids, i.e if `lists:keyfind()` returns false, but I don't think that's possible: it would mean that the monitor received a `DOWN` message from a process it wasn't monitoring, so I eliminated that case.

 ```erlang